 In contrast, when retailers engage in visual merchandising practices, they do so to increase the sales for all products in their store, not one product in particular.
 They do not have a preference for one product over the other.
 As such, their visual merchandising activity is dictated by the desire to expand the retail store’s overall profits, whatever the product may be.

-Visual Merchandising Techniques you can use:
+Visual Merchandising Techniques that Drive Sale

-One of the most conventional visual merchandising tactics is the window display.
+One of the most conventional visual merchandising techniques and tactics is the window display.
 It is as relevant today as it was in the 1900s.
 What makes a window display truly special is its potential to attract the attention of people who have not even stepped foot in a retail store.
 For all we know, placing your products on a window display might be the only reason why a potential customer is stepping into the store.

 So if you’re a brand who has the budget for investing in window displays, go for it!
 You can also experiment with playful lighting and signboards to attract the attention of potential customers!